Internal Gear Hub Theory

 General remarks

 Internal-gear hubs have been used on bicycles since before 1900.
-Three companies build them today.
+Four companies build them today.
 Sturmey-Archer has a heritage dating back to the first decade of the 20th century.
-Shimano has manufactured internal-gear hubs since 1957 and Rohloff is a relatively new company with a technically very advanced hub.
-SRAM, with a heritage going back to the early 20th century, recently discontinued producation of internal-gear hubs.
+Shimano has manufactured internal-gear hubs since 1957.
+Rohloff and Kindernay are relatively new companies with technically very advanced hubs.
+SRAM, with a heritage going back to the early 20th century, recently discontinued production of internal-gear hubs.

 Hub gears are generally somewhat heavier and/or less versatile than derailer gears.
 On the other hand, hub gears can be more rugged and immune to contamination, and can shift when the bicycle is stopped – of special importance in urban stop-and go riding.
 Hub gears have offered indexed (detented, “click”) shifting since their first appearance.
-Some even offer a reverse gear, useful on a tricycle, or fixed (non-freewheeling) gearing, preferred by many cyclists.
+Some even are made for tricycles so you can lock the hub and pedal backwards to back up, or have fixed (non-freewheeling) gearing, preferred by many cyclists.

 Hub gears, unlike derailer systems, accommodate available full chain cases, greatly increasing the life of the chain and preventing soiling of clothing.
 Belt drive is also possible with an internal-gear hub.